-- what factors influence the timing, what is seen or known by the player
+- what factors influence the timing – the aspect that are seen or known by the player

 Q4 What other court movements should the split-step be linked (very closely) with?

-- are there movements that are easily combined and closely with all splits
+- could other movements be easily combined and closely linked with all split steps

-Q5 What do you think are the important elements a coach will include in a practice that introduces and develops the movement
+Q5 What are the important elements a coach should include in a practice that introduces & develops the movement

-- can you state 3 – 5 points that you firmly believe need to be included.
-Some will be visible to observers some not.
+- can you state 3 – 5 points that you firmly believe need to be included? – some will be visible to courtside observers some not.

 - Are there any aspects that surprised you or changed your thinking

-- Did your answers solidified or change your beliefs
+- Did your answers solidify or change your beliefs?

 What did you see in this short video?

-- was it in the ‘correct’ direction to the shuttle that was returned by her opponent?
+- was it in the ‘correct’ direction to the shuttle that was eventually returned by her opponent?